GustavoMalimpensa/Institutodoconhece.com.br/README.md

 • In the panel, register courses - name, text, image;

-• In the panel, register an image gallery;
+• In the panel, register an image gallery.